Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

 }
 ```

-Use the information from the previous sections to update the relevant JSON values.
+Use the information from the previous sections to update the relevant JSON values:

+- The environment variable `ACR_REGISTRY_CONNECTION_STRING` needs to be updated with the output from the `az acr connected-registry install renew-credentials` command above.
+You will need to manually add the `ParentGatewayEndpoint` with the IP or host address of the parent registry, `10.16.7.4` in this case.
+You will also need to select the proper protocol in `ParentEndpointProtocol`.
+- For each module in the manifest, you should update the registry endpoint to the IP address or hostname of the parent, `10.16.7.4` in this case.

 You will use the file path in the next section when you run the command to apply the configuration to your device.